 - All students are required to complete at least 6 units of Upper Division Experiential Coursework.
-Students graduating in the full-time day program must complete at least 3 of these units through a clinic, externship or field placement ("Non-Simulation Courses") listed below. - Students graduating in the part-time program may complete all 6 units of this requirement with Simulation Courses, but are strongly encouraged to complete at least 3 units through Non-Simulation Courses.
+Students graduating in the full-time day program must complete at least 3 of these units through a clinic, externship or field placement ("Non-Simulation Courses") listed below. - Effective with the 2022-23 incoming class, at least 2 units must be completed from one of the following clinics: LAW 834C Environmental Law & Justice Clinic, LAW 776C Veterans Legal Advocacy Clinic, LAW 885B Women's Employment Rights Clinic - Students graduating in the part-time program may complete all 6 units of this requirement with Simulation Courses, but are strongly encouraged to complete at least 3 units through Non-Simulation Courses.